 Metaphysical Helpers for Love

 While the relationship game has changed much over time, our need for love has not.
 No matter where you look in our society, you find the spirit of love and romance.
 A song on the radio tells the story of a relationship.
 A billboard portrays two lovers gazing at each other.
 A movie features a midnight rendezvous or an afternoon tryst.
 Over and over, the spirit of love finds expression in our day-to-day lives.
-And just like people before us, we carry nagging questions about life companions, fidelity and good fortune in our relationships.
-Harbingers, superstitions, Witchy wisdom, folk beliefs, and divination all offer routes to answering these types of questions.
+And just like people before us, we carry nagging questions about life companions, fidelity, and good fortune in our relationships.
+Harbingers, superstitions, Witchy wisdom, folk beliefs, and divination all offer routes to answering such questions.